CALL FOR PROPOSALS - ALA Annual Virtual 2021

 4. A short biographical profile of each presenter

-Up to four proposals will be selected to present at the ALA Annual Meeting in June 2020.
-Notification of acceptance will be emailed by February 18, 2020.
+Up to five proposals will be selected to present at the ALA Virtual Meeting in June 2021.
+Notification of acceptance will be emailed by middle of April, 2021

 We would like to invite you to view previous presentation titles listed on IRRT's International Papers and Projects Session Committee website.